Cloud Services Management Panel

 Cloud Services Management REST API can be used immediately after starting the application.
 However, please note that every request has to have an authorization header.

-More information about authorization is in the security section.
+Read more about authorization in the Security section.

-While creating an environment, you need to specify services that are supported by the environment.
+While creating an environment, you need to specify the services that are supported by the environment.
 We recommend creating environments with all services.
-This process is automated in the panel, but the REST API doesn’t have default values, therefore it requires all data.
-We recommend adding an environment with enabled services:
+This process is automated in the panel, but the REST API does not have the default values, therefore it requires passing services as well.
+We recommend adding an environment with the following services enabled:

 An example of creating an environment with services can be found here.

 Each API has its documentation in the form of API Explorer.
 API Explorer presents all versions of the documentation, updated automatically, and includes a useful tool for exploring and testing endpoints.
 Thanks to this it is possible to use/test endpoints straight from the documentation.